ibis-project/ibis/CODE_OF_CONDUCT.md

 ## Attribution

-Parts of this CoC are adapated from the [Dask code of conduct](https://github.com/dask/governance/blob/main/code-of-conduct.md).
+Parts of this CoC are adapted from the [Dask code of conduct](https://github.com/dask/governance/blob/main/code-of-conduct.md).